19hours/sg-statutes/Acts/Income Tax Act.md

 [1/88]

-(10) Notwithstanding anything in this section and section 17, where a person carrying out a project for the promotion of the tourist industry approved by the Minister or such person as he may appoint under section 18(1)(i) fails to comply with any condition imposed by the Minister, the Minister may revoke the approval and thereupon the Comptroller may at any time within 6 years from the date of the revocation make such assessment or additional assessment upon the person as may appear necessary in order to recover any tax which ought to have been paid by that person if any allowances under those sections had not been made to him.
+(10) Notwithstanding anything in this section and section 17, where a person carrying out a project for the promotion of the tourist industry approved by the Minister or such person as he may appoint under section 18(1)(i) fails to comply with any condition imposed by the Minister, the Minister may revoke the approval and thereupon the Comptroller may at any time within 6 years (if the year of assessment relating to the basis period in which the approval is revoked is 2007 or a preceding year of assessment) or 4 years (if the year of assessment relating to the basis period in which the approval is revoked is 2008 or a subsequent year of assessment) from the date of the revocation make such assessment or additional assessment upon the person as may appear necessary in order to recover any tax which ought to have been paid by that person if any allowances under those sections had not been made to him.

 [1/88; 11/94]